crocs-muni/pets26_coinjoin_analysis/README.md

   * Table 2 is generated from non-public dataset not shared due to privacy reasons as explained in paper
   * Table 3 is generated from /Scanner/liquidity_summary_xxx.json files where xxx is name of a pool and with usage of "latex_summary", "earliest_cjtx", "earliest_time", "latest_cjtx", "latest_time" and "total_coinjoins" keys.
   * Table 4 is generated from /Scanner/liquidity_summary_xxx.json files where xxx is name of a pool and with usage of "earliest_cjtx" and "latest_cjtx" keys.

+## Limitations
+The replication of the following results and datasets extraction is not  We are not able to
+  * Client-side characteristics extraction due to non-public client-side dataset
+  * Dumplings extraction dataset (due to change in time after cutoff date)
+  * API dataset collection not repeatable - coordinators and collection services no longer operational